vmware-archive/concourse-branch-manager/README.md

 # UPDATE

 This tool and repo is no longer used nor maintained by pivotaltracker.
 If anyone wishes to take over ownership and maintenance, please open an issue.

+# UPDATE 2

+The new [work on spatial resources in Concourse](https://github.com/concourse/concourse/issues/2292) should hopefully eliminate the need for the "pipelines creating pipelines" approach in this repo.

 # Concourse Branch Manager